valid02/pizza-land/README.md

 # Pizza Land

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Project Overview

-Pizza Land is a React-based web application that allows users to order pizzas online.
-Users can choose from a variety of pizzas, add them to a shopping cart, manage quantities, and view the total price of their order.
-This project is built using React and leverages Context API for state management.
+Pizza Land is a web application built with React that allows users to browse and order delicious pizzas online.
+Users can view a variety of pizzas, add them to their cart, and complete their purchase by entering their personal information.

 ## Features

-- **Pizza Selection:** Browse a list of delicious pizzas with detailed descriptions and prices.
+- **Browse Pizzas**: View a list of available pizzas fetched from the server with descriptions and prices.
-- **Shopping Cart:** Add pizzas to the cart, update quantities, or remove them entirely.
+- **Add to Cart**: Add pizzas to the shopping cart and adjust quantities as needed.
-- **Real-time Updates:** The cart and total cost update dynamically as items are added or removed.
-- **User Interface:** Simple and intuitive UI with a header, modal-based cart, and pizza list.

-## Project Structure

-- **`/src/components`**: Contains React components used throughout the app.
-  - **`/Cart`**: Components for displaying and managing the shopping cart.
-  - **`/Layout`**: Components for the header and layout.
-  - **`/Meals`**: Components for displaying available pizzas and meal summary.
+- **Cart Management**: View and update the items in your cart, including the total cost.
-  - **`/UI`**: Reusable UI components such as modals and cards.
+- **Checkout**: Enter personal information such as name, address, and mobile number to complete the purchase.

-- **`/src/store`**: Contains context and reducer logic for managing the cart state.

-- **`/src/assets`**: Stores static assets like images.

-- **`/src/helpers`**: Contains utility functions used throughout the application.
+- **Data Submission**: Send user information and order details to the server for processing.

 ## Available Scripts